AkindeleRoqeeb/Filterable-Gallery/README.md

 # FilterablevGallery
 Filterable Gallery
-With product images Like t-shirt
+With product images Like clothes..